vaquarkhan/microservices-recipes-a-free-gitbook/chapters/05-deployment-and-operations.md

 | Single Point of Failure | None; highly distributed | The Orchestrator (mitigated by HA services like AWS Step Functions) |
 | Mental Model | "Reactionary" - Services do what they do when triggered | "Authoritative" - A central brain defines the process |

-### Khan Pattern™ Decision Matrix: Choosing Your Saga Topology
+### Adaptive Granularity Strategy Decision Matrix: Choosing Your Saga Topology

 The choice between Choreography and Orchestration is not ideological—it's mathematical.
-The Khan Pattern™ provides a quantitative framework for this decision based on workflow characteristics.
+The Adaptive Granularity Strategy provides a quantitative framework for this decision based on workflow characteristics.

-**Table 5.2: Khan Pattern™ Saga Selection Matrix**
+**Table 5.2: Adaptive Granularity Strategy Saga Selection Matrix**

 | Workflow Characteristic | Score | Choreography Viability | Orchestration Necessity | Recommended Pattern |
 |------------------------|-------|------------------------|------------------------|---------------------|